freedomofpress/securedrop/docs/network_firewall.rst

 .. _Keeping pfSense up to date:

-Keeping pfSense Up to Date
+Keeping pfSense up to Date
 --------------------------

 Periodically, the pfSense project maintainers release an update to the